HughParsonage/grattan/README.md

     faster when `length(age)` is large.
 -   `income_tax` now emits a warning when both age and `.dots.ATO` are provided, indicating that `age` will be ignored.
--   The data has been updated to 2019-02-09.
+-   The data has been updated to 2019-02-23.

 ### Internal

 -   `mutate_ntile` and `weighted_ntile` now use the `hutils`
     equivalents.
 This broke 3 unit tests because of the specific phrasing of some error messages.
--   The vignette requires pandoc &gt; 2.4.
+-   The vignette requires pandoc \> 2.4.
 Some chunks have been refactored to avoid excess memory usage.

 1.7.0.0